grancalavera/lilex/README.md

 ## Why?

-I was looking for sources of patterns for a Game of Life side project, and I ended up finding the [Life Lexicon Home Page][life-lexicon], which is an amazing online resource of all-things Game of Life.
+I was looking for sources of patterns for a Game of Life side project, and I ended up finding the [Life Lexicon Home Page][life-lexicon], which is an amazing on-line resource of all-things Game of Life.
 I started copy pasting pattens and writing small scripts to convert them into consumable JSON data, and at some point I decided I wanted them all.

 There are several download formats for the Life Lexicon, and the [plain text ASCII version][life-lexicon-ascii] is very regular and easy to parse.
 And that's the story.